 - Traumatic Brain Injury (TBI): TBI is caused by a severe bump, jolt, or blow to the head.
-This condition can be difficult to diagnose, because the symptoms do not always show up right away.
 TBI affects each individual differently.
 In its mildest form, the symptoms can be temporary and only last for a few days or longer.
 In its more severe forms, the symptoms can last indefinitely.
-Some of the signs of TBI include headaches, dizziness, nausea, vomiting, mood changes, irritability, anxiety, depression, difficulty with communication, difficulty with comprehension, seizures, paralysis, and many others.

 - Blindness and Deafness: Some accidents can leave an injury victim blind or deaf.
 Blindness can be caused by excessive light exposure, electrical shock, and blunt head or eye trauma that may result from a serious collision, explosion, fire, or other traumatic events.
 Deafness can occur because of excessively loud noises and/or head trauma from various types of accidents.

 - Severe Internal Injuries: Internal injuries are among the most serious and potentially life-threatening.
-One of the most common causes of internal bleeding and damage to organs is the trauma or force of a collision causing the body to slam against the steering wheel or other objects inside the vehicle.
-Internal injuries can be difficult to detect right away because the victim does not always notice a problem until it has gone on for a while and done more widespread damage.
+They can be difficult to detect right away because the victim does not always notice a problem until it has gone on for a while and done more widespread damage.
 This is one of the major reasons those involved in collisions should be examined right away by a medical professional.

 - Severe Fractures: Broken bones often heal over time.
 However, some fractures never fully heal, leaving the victim with a permanent disability.
 Severe fractures are most common among the elderly population.